-assyst by Axios Systems is an enterprise-class IT services management platform with a comprehensive list of features.
-Its interface makes use of drag-and-drop customizable tools and process wizards, allowing departments to tailor the interface and functions to their specific workflow processes.
+assyst by Axios Systems is an IT services management solution that offers service management, service catalog, self-service, asset management and collaboration within a suite.
+Its interface makes use of drag-and-drop tools and allows users to design interface and functions for their processes.

-assyst provides end users with a customized catalog of frequently requested services, which makes it simple to request services and helps streamline the ticketing process.
-This improves user experience and decreases demand for phone agents, which can lead to better customer satisfaction and operational efficiency for the company. assyst also provides a self-service portal for customers to handle simple requests on their own, further reducing demand for live agents.
+assyst provides end users with a customized catalog of frequently requested services, which allows users to manage request services and ticketing process. assyst also provides a self-service portal for customers to handle requests on their own.

 assyst is available as Software-as-a-Service (SaaS) or as an on-premise installation.
-It offers solutions tailored to a wide selection of industry verticals, including health care, manufacturing and the public sector.
+It offers solutions tailored for multiple industries, such as health care, manufacturing and the public sector.

 Susan from AgFirst

 We implemented assyst in 2013 and only implemented the Incident portion.
 We chose assyst over their competitors for several different reasons: the automation of the Operating Level Agreement (OLA) which we were doing manually before, automated reporting, ease of use, robust knowledgebase, and were able to roll out to several of our associating organizations.

 We have several customizations and even with them, assyst was easy to configure.
 We are in the process of upgrading to the latest version and will be configuring/using Problem Management and Mobile, later this summer.
 We like that it is an "all in one" application, instead of having to purchase multiple applications that may or may not work with each other.